als244/ml_dataflow/README.md

 ## Benefits

-### 20% Training Performance Improvement vs. [Nvidia Baseline](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/dgxc-benchmarking/resources/llama3-dgxc-benchmarking)
+#### 20% Training Performance Improvement vs. [Nvidia Baseline](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/dgxc-benchmarking/resources/llama3-dgxc-benchmarking)
 - Trains Llama3 8B (BF16) with 8k sequence length at ~10,800 vs ~9,000 Tok/s per H100
 - Requires only 1 H100 and 70GB of host memory to achieve such performance.
-### Train long-sequences or large-models on single device or at home
+#### Train long-sequences or large-models on single device or at home
 - Automatically configures offloading & recomputation based on specified memory capacities, seqlen, and model size.
-Asynchrous dataflow is abundant, but the math remains the same.
+Asynchrous dataflow is abundant, but the math remains the same

+### Future Work

-### Ideal Schedule for Extending to Distributed Training
+#### Ideal Schedule for Extending to Distributed Training
 - Almost all aspects of single-worker algorithm stay the same, except for cyclic sharding of layers across devices to create a pipeline.
 [Link to a simulator](https://dataflowsim.sunshein.net)
 - **No collective communication required** (except for all-reduce before opt step if DP > 1)!
 The forms of parallelism employed are PP (intra-replica) and DP (inter-replica)
 - Ease of resource allocation (set of GPUs+slices of local host mem) can be linked together and maintain high performance => doesn't require node locality
-### Opportunity for Concurrent Training and Inference
+#### Opportunity for Concurrent Training and Inference
 - Now that we have shuffled training-related data to host memory, this leaves room in precious device memory for running memory-bound inference workloads alongside the compute-bound training.

 ### [Go to Full Benchmarking Results](#benchmarked-results)